Published: January 22, 2022

 And if you’re thirsty for more tips, check out the infographic we’ve prepared for you!

-By 2022, this value is expected to rise to 347 billion emails daily.
-Nowadays, it’s easy as pie to shoot off a quick email while you’re on the go.
-And with voice technology seeing more fine tuning and becoming more accurate, emailing, too, becomes ever more convenient.
+By 2024, experts project this number to rise to 361.6 billion emails daily.
+Nowadays, it’s easy as pie to shoot off a quick email while on the go.
+And with voice technology seeing more fine-tuning and becoming more accurate, emailing, too, becomes ever more convenient.

-As we can see, this improvement in emailing statistics is in part due to the general population’s increased use of smartphones.
-According to mobile marketing statistics, 81% of internet users own a smartphone, which equates to 3.5 billion internet users.
+As we can see, this improvement in email marketing stats is in part due to the general population’s increased use of mobile devices.
+According to mobile marketing statistics, as much as 91% of all global internet traffic comes from mobile.
 As voice technology and AI get integrated into other devices like our everyday appliances and vehicles, we may see an even higher climb in future trends.

-2. The most recent data reveals that there are over 4 billion people worldwide with email.
+2. There are over 4 billion people with email accounts worldwide.

 3. Email stats show that the average consumer has 3 or more email addresses.

 And this counts both business and personal email addresses.
-Adeptra recommends monitoring activity to determine whether or not an email address is the primary one.
-They also stress that acquisition should shift focus to these kinds of email subscribers instead of looking purely at subscriber email totals.
-After all, engagement and conversion are all moot points if messages go to an inbox that’s hardly accessed in the first place.
+Adestra recommends monitoring activity to determine whether or not an email address is the primary one.
+They also stress that acquisition should shift focus to email subscribers instead of looking purely at subscriber email totals.
+After all, engagement and conversion are all moot points if messages go to a hardly accessed inbox.

-5. Emails relating to the government have the highest open rate at 28.77%.
+5. Emails from the government have the highest open rate at 28.77%.

-This was determined by an analysis of campaigns with 1,000 subscribers or more, ranging from startups to Fortune 500 companies.
-The in-depth look also revealed that emails in the hobbies category have the highest click rates at 5.01%.
+Email marketing statistics by industry show that the government industry has the highest open rate of $28.77.
+It was determined by an analysis of campaigns with 1,000 subscribers or more, ranging from startups to Fortune 500 companies.
+The in-depth look also revealed that emails in the hobbies category have the highest click-through rate (CTR) at 5.01%.

 Email Marketing Stats